Frequently Asked Questions

-What kind of information is shared in the CSA?
+What kind of information is shared in the membership?

-We share information centered on intentional living: food and herbal recipes, notes on specific recommendations for the season, forest school projects, handwork instructions and inspiration, music lessons, garden projects, and information on natural farming practices.
+We share information centered on intentional living: food and herbal recipes, notes on specific recommendations for the season, forest school projects, handwork instructions and inspiration, music and drawing lessons.

-Can I support your CSA and benefit from the information if I don’t live with children?
+Can I join the membership and benefit from the information if I don’t live with children?

 Because we are always with our daughters it makes sense for us to involve them, and they want to be included in sharing here.
 We spend a lot of our days engaging with them, but there is still a lot of content that can apply to any age: Garden tips and recommendations, seasonal food and herbal recipes, notes for self care and well being according to seasonal needs, and some hand work inspiration and instruction.